Home » Blog » Elementary » Free Charlotte Mason Weekly Planner for Elementary Ages

 Planning for Each Week’s Charlotte Mason-Inspired Flair

-On the right side of the two-page weekly planner is where I note that week’s focus for various subjects.
-As you know, much of a Charlotte Mason education is done outside of textbooks.
-I found myself running in circles trying to keep up with some things.
+On the right side of the two-page weekly planner, I note that week’s focus for various subjects.
+As you know, much of Charlotte Mason’s education is outside textbooks.
+I ran in circles, trying to keep up with some things.

 For instance, we like to memorize a Bible verse and (at least attempt) to memorize a poem each week.
-I found myself juggling poetry books, memory verse notecards, and even scrap paper notes far too often.
-Instead of meeting for morning time to work on memory tasks, I would be scattered.
-Trying to locate or even remember which memory verse or poem we were supposed to be working on doesn’t make for an organized day.
+I juggled poetry books, memory verse notecards, and even scrap paper notes far too often.
+Instead of meeting during the morning time to work on memory tasks, I would be scattered.
+Trying to locate or even remember which memory verse or poem we should be working on doesn’t make for an organized day.

 Free Charlotte Mason homeschooling weekly planner for elementary grades

-When planning for the week ahead, I write the memory verse directly on this page.
+I write the memory verse directly on this page when planning for the week ahead.
 Sometimes I might actually write out the entire verse.
-Other times, I might simply write the book and verse numbers.
+Other times, I might write the book and verse numbers.
 Either way, when we’ve practiced the verse, I circle the “m” in the appropriate Bible box(es) on the other planning page.
 In this way, I always know that week’s verse right away and easily keep track of how often we work on it throughout the week.

 Charlotte Mason Weekly Planning Pages Work Together Beautifully

-I love that I am able to purposely plan the weekly focus for so many Charlotte Mason-inspired things.
+I love that I can purposely plan the weekly focus for so many Charlotte Mason-inspired things.
 Memory work, copywork, geography, art and artist study, and music and composer study are included.
-It’s so much easier to remember to do something when it’s front and center in the planner.
+It’s much easier to remember to do something when it’s front and center in the planner.

-Plus, I’m able to be purposeful in planning to cover the entire scope of something over time.
+Plus, I can be purposeful in planning to cover the entire scope of something over time.
 Let me explain.
-If I’m willy-nilly in “just doing geography”, I may spend way too much time learning the 50 states and never get around to teaching mapping skills.
+If I’m willy-nilly in “just doing geography,” I may spend way too much time learning the 50 states and never get around to teaching mapping skills.
 By defining the weekly geography goal (and having all the previous weekly goals written in the planner), I can easily plot a varied and thorough plan.
 That way, we cover a lot of geography throughout the school year.

 As I’ve already mentioned, making quick circles within the daily boxes for each subject is such a time saver, too.
-When one of the weekly focus tasks is finished, it’s so easy to make a notation.
+When one of the weekly focus tasks is finished, making a notation is easy.
 Even better, the circles are great visuals to inform whether your week is on target or not.

 Tracking Read-Aloud Books and Habit Training

 The habit training note is mostly for me.
-To keep the habit of the week (or month) front and center in my mind so I stay on top of helping my little man build good habits.
+I want to keep the habit of the week (or month) front and center to stay on top of helping my little man build good habits.

 This simple plan has worked SO well for us.
 All I have to do is copy the pages front and back, hole punch them, and stick them in a three-ring binder – and I’m set for the year!